-Throughout the engagement process with First Nations, we have held discussions and met on various subjects including the distribution and review of a draft ancillary site map outlining proposed features such as access roads, compressor stations, campsites, etc. contracting and employment opportunities; economic benefits; and routing of the proposed project corridor through each First Nation’s traditional territory.
-Our team members have attended community meetings to review the proposed project with community members.
-First Nations communities have actively engaged in our meetings, and participation on both sides has been productive, meaningful and respectful and positive.
+Throughout the engagement process with First Nations, we held discussions and met on various subjects including the distribution and review of a draft ancillary site map outlining proposed features such as access roads, compressor stations, campsites, etc. contracting and employment opportunities; economic benefits; and routing of the proposed project corridor through each First Nation’s traditional territory.
+Our team members continue to attend community meetings to review the proposed project with community members.
+First Nations communities actively engaged in our meetings, and participation on both sides was productive, meaningful and respectful and positive.

 The Wet’suwet’en community had an integral role in helping to shape the project from the very beginning.
 We’ve held over 120 in-person meetings with Wet’suwet’en Hereditary Chiefs and have had over 1,300 other interactions (calls and emails).
 We will continue to collaborate at every stage of the process.